SoftUni-Internal/interactive-content/EN/06-Unit-Testing/02-Unit-Testing.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-15-16-junit-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-JUnit is one of the first unit testing **Frameworks** for Java.
+JUnit is one of the first unit testing **frameworks** for Java.

-First, we need to set the JUnit repository.
+To get started, we need to set up the JUnit repository.

-After creating a Maven project, we must copy and paste this code in our pom.xml file.
+After **creating a Maven project**, we must copy and paste this code into our `pom.xml` file.

 ```
 <project …>